goodpaul6/Tiny/README.md

 ### Advent of Code

-I used Tiny to [solve Day 19 of Advent of Code 2023](https://github.com/goodpaul6/advent/blob/master/2023/day19.tiny).
-It went surprisingly well.
-I did some other days as well; you can check out the `advent` repo to find out.
+I used Tiny for [all of my Advent of Code 2024 solutions](https://github.com/goodpaul6/advent/blob/master/2024).
+I added a few quality-of-life features (`foreach` loops, array indexing, etc) but this added only ~200 lines to the compiler, and nothing to the runtime.

-You can run the solution by building `terp` in the examples and then running `tiny_terp day19.tiny` and putting the input in `inputs/day19.txt` in your working directory.
+You can run the solutions by building `terp` in the examples and then running `tiny_terp {day_whatever}.tiny` and putting the input in `inputs/{day_whatever}.txt` in your working directory.